 The third step is to presume that what can't be measured easily really isn't important.
 This is blindness.

 The fourth step is to say that what can't be easily measured really doesn't exist.
-This is suicide.
+This is suicide.”

 Professional Conduct

-1. A commitment to the interest of clients, and the welfare of society in general.
+Six common characteristics:1.
+A commitment to the interest of clients, and the welfare of society in general.

 2. A body of theory or specialized knowledge